 We may not realise it but everything in life is full of mathematics.
 Shapes, forms and sounds.
 Nature, time and space.
 Music, art and games.
 According to Wikipedia: Mathematics is the study of quantity, structure, space, and change.

-- Ask Maintenance Department for a plywood headboard and 4 thin plywood shelves, or if you’re not so lucky to have a Maintenance department, make them yourself. (or ask your partner, uncle, neighbour).
-A jigzaw can do a good job and is easy to handle.
+- Create a plywood headboard and 4 thin plywood shelves (or ask your partner, uncle, neighbor).
+A jigsaw does a good job and is easy to handle.

-- 4 packages of bright coloured plastic numbers (two dollar shop)
+- 4 packages of bright colored plastic numbers

 - Black/yellow ‘Dots Obsession Day’ Images by Yayoi Kusama’s (used as background and printed on A3)